SelecTree: Tree Detail

 Longevity 40 to 150 years.

-Leaves Elliptic to Ovate, Medium to Dark Green, Bronze or Gold, Deciduous.
+Leaves Elliptic to Ovate, Green, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Fragrant Pink or White.
 Flowers in Spring or Winter.
 Has perfect flowers (male and female parts in each flower).

 Black Drupe, Small (0.25 - 0.50 inches), fruiting in Winter or Summer.

 Bark Dark Gray or Light Gray, Furrowed or Smooth.